-downloading the timber, with a capacity of around 400 cft in each load.
-Has a heater of certain BTU capacity to make sure we can boil all the moisture out of the lumber in a certain seasoning time.
+downloading the timber, with a capacity of around 400 cft (Cubic Feet) in each load.
+Has a heater of a certain BTU capacity to make sure we can boil all the moisture out of the lumber in a certain seasoning time.
 We run the heater continuously at a high temperature for 12 hours, rest for 12 hours and continue this process for 4 days.
 After running the kiln-dry chamber for 48 hours, the moisture content comes down to 3-4%, then we let the lumber cool down in the chamber for several hours and take it out and let it sit for a couple of days to suck the moisture up to normal moisture content, like 14%, which is a standard moisture content for our country.

 What happens during 96 hour

-We organize the lumber inside the kiln-dry chamber with sticks size 1.5”x 2”, we create a gap
+We organize the lumber inside the kiln-dry chamber with sticks size 1.5”x 2”, and we create a gap

-between the lumbers, every 18” to make sure the sticks are vertically straight and evenly distributed like shown in the picture;
+between the lumbers, every 18” to make sure the sticks are vertically straight and evenly distributed as shown in the picture;

-Lumbers is placed in the chamber as shown above and circulate hot air through the stick gaps to the timber at 100 degree Celsius for 96 hours, Specially made heater beside the chamber produces the heat and circulate through the lumber in the kiln- dry chamber, with a powerful blower to pump the hot air from the heater to the chamber and lumber.
-Due to this high temperature, most of the moisture will turn into steam and the chamber get supersaturated with steam and we take the steam out through a special condensation system, so there will be no damage to the lumber, while the temperature is up to 100 degree Celsius the moisture inside the cellular membrane turns in to steam, where the volume of steam is 1700 times than the water inside the membrane, so the membrane gets busted and destroyed instantly.
-The moisture-absorbing mechanism gets destroyed, no longer in the rainy season the door can get expanded out of limit.
+Lumbers is placed in the chamber as shown above and circulate hot air through the stick gaps to the timber at 100 degree Celsius for 96 hours, Specially made heater beside the chamber produces the heat and circulate through the lumber in the kiln-dry chamber, with a powerful blower to pump the hot air from the heater to the chamber and lumber.
+Due to this high temperature, most of the moisture will turn into steam and the chamber gets supersaturated with steam we take the steam out through a special condensation system, so there will be no damage to the lumber, while the temperature is up to 100 degree Celsius the moisture inside the cellular membrane turns in to steam, where the volume of steam is 1700 times than the water inside the membrane, so the membrane gets busted and destroyed instantly.
+The moisture-absorbing mechanism gets destroyed, no longer in the rainy season, the door can get expanded out of the limit.

 Diagram of the seasoning chamber.